uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/create-uobjcoll.rst

 the |uobjcoll|.
 The currently supported values are ``any`` to signify the |uobjcoll| can execute under any hardware privilege level.

+A |uobjcoll| can override values of default platform definitions (where allowed) to provide
+|uobjcoll| specific values.
+For example, ``uberspark.platform.uobjcoll_image_load_address``
+is typically overridden with the load address of the |uobjcoll| binary image.

+.. seealso::   |reference-manifest-ref|:::ref:`reference-manifest-uberspark-platform`
+               for more information on platform definitions including definitions that can be overridden

 |uobjcollcaps| |uobjs| and Public-method Definitions
 ----------------------------------------------------